dolivej/MySensor/README.md

 Since this app uses features like bluetooth it is required to use this app on a real device to be able to test all the features.

+### Prerequisite
+This installation uses npm, make sure to have the latest LTS version of node.js installed on your computer: https://nodejs.org/en/download/

 ### Installation
 1. Clone the repo
    ```sh